 Gum is my favorite guilty pleasure.
 But buying pack after pack really adds up.
-That’s why I only buy when there is a special discount like “buy-one-get-one-free” (BOGO).
+That’s why I buy only when there is a special discount like “buy one get one free” (BOGO).
 This can be applied to so many of the regular purchases you make.
-Wait till they are on sale!
+Wait until they are on sale!

-At stores like Goodwill and Salvation Army, you can score incredible deals, like designer shoes and video games for just a few bucks.
-So many of the clothes are as good as new or brand new with the tags still on them!
+At stores like Goodwill and the Salvation Army, you can score incredible deals, like designer shoes and video games for just a few bucks.
+So many of the clothes are as good as new or brand-new with the tags still on them!

 When I know exactly what I need, I get on my laptop and start looking.
 It just takes a simple Google search to compare deals and pick what suits your budget.

 Ban the Mall